Serving the children of Cherokee County, GA for more than 80 years

-Bonny Spears (left), current President of the Service League of Cherokee County, accepts a check on behalf of the Service League from the 2015 Riverfest Committee Chair, Barbara Jacoby (right) in the amount of $86,288.87.
+Bonny Spears (left), 2015-16 President of the Service League of Cherokee County, accepts a check on behalf of the Service League from the 2015 Riverfest Committee Chair, Barbara Jacoby (right) in the amount of $86,288.87.
 Riverfest is the cornerstone of the Service League’s many fundraising endeavors, with all proceeds benefiting the needy children of Cherokee County.
 The funds raised during this event will be used throughout the upcoming year to provide assistance with everything from health care and eyeglasses for children in need to rent and utilities for their families.